lm-sys/lm-sys.github.io/blog/2023-05-25-leaderboard.md

 previewImg: /images/blog/leaderboard_week4/leaderboard_cover.png
 ---

-A new Elo rating leaderboard based on the 28.7K anonymous voting data collected **in the wild** between April 24 and May 22, 2023 is released in Table 1 below.
+A new Elo rating leaderboard based on the 27K anonymous voting data collected **in the wild** between April 24 and May 22, 2023 is released in Table 1 below.
 In this update, we are excited to welcome the following chatbots joining the Arena:

 1. Google PaLM 2, chat-tuned with the code name [chat-bison@001](https://cloud.google.com/vertex-ai/docs/release-notes#May_10_2023) on Google Cloud Vertex AI
 2. Anthropic Claude-instant-v1
 3. MosaicML MPT-7B-chat
 4. Vicuna-7B

-We provide the [voting data](https://drive.google.com/file/d/1HPlwuwm3ptQWlx4fio-psIkIETTbtqHQ/view?usp=share_link) and the [Google Colab notebook](https://colab.research.google.com/drive/17L9uCiAivzWfzOxo2Tb9RMauT7vS6nVU?usp=sharing) to analyze this data, including the computation of the Elo ratings.
+We provide a [Google Colab notebook](https://colab.research.google.com/drive/17L9uCiAivzWfzOxo2Tb9RMauT7vS6nVU?usp=sharing) to analyze the voting data, including the computation of the Elo ratings.
+You can also try the voting [demo](https://arena.lmsys.org) and see more about the [leaderboard](https://leaderboard.lmsys.org).

 <style>
 th {text-align: left}